fuzzdbunit/fuzzdbunit/readme.md

 locations, and regex for matching server responses.
 FuzzDB was created to increase the likelihood of finding application security vulnerabilities through dynamic application security testing."

-FuzzUnit allows developers to carry on fuzz testing during the unit or integration phase, when bugs are easier to fix.
+FuzzDbUnit allows developers to carry on fuzz testing during the unit or integration phase, when bugs are easier to fix.